CLARIAH/virtuoso-quad-log/README.md

 internet by means
 of the [Resource Sync Framework](http://www.openarchives.org/rs/1.0/resourcesync).

-The **example-virtuoso-server** is for reference and demonstration purposes.
+The **example-virtuoso-server** is there for reference and demonstration purposes.
 The tools can be deployed as services under [Docker-compose](https://docs.docker.com/compose/).

 ## Overview